wgroeneveld/jefklakscodex/content/articles/switching-to-the-definitive-nostalgic-console.md

 I've never been a great fan of emulation: playing games on a system that wasn't the target platform.
 It's great for games that you otherwise would never be able to play like Mother 3 that never makes it's way to the European Union, but otherwise playing a GBA game on the Wii U doesn't include that pure nostalgia rush you'd get while gripping a "real" Gameboy (modified or not).
 That's not to say that I didn't take part in this: I knew my way well around [https://gbatemp.net/](https://gbatemp.net/).

 That got me thinking, what is it with these old games that make me happy when I play them?
 Is it purely because of the "retroness", the big buttons on yellowed plastic with short cables that require you to sit close to your TV?
 No!
-It's the the difference between the words **retro** and **nostalgic**.
+It's the difference between the words **retro** and **nostalgic**.
 "Nostalgic" throws me back in time and make me re-appreciate the goodness of yore.

 There are a lot of amazing new games, for newer consoles, that are still brimming with nostalgia!
 The reason I'd pick a Switch over any other console that also runs these games is simple: _it's a handheld!_ TV occupied by your wife?
 No problem.
 Want to show off during a break at work?
 No problem.
 Just want to be comfortable in a chair without a big screen?
 No problem.
 It's such a powerful concept that's especially great with 2D games that don't have too much details.
 The Switch screen is simply perfect for those games.